 Take this chance to course-correct your product before you draft the final version.
 Whether it is the placement of menus and buttons or the use of white spaces, you can fine-tune everything during the prototyping phase.

 Once your team approved the prototype, the next step is to get down to business - creating the actual eLearning course.
-It is time to actually put in the course all the content you’ve arranged earlier.
-Your stated learning objectives will be the guiding principles at this step as well.
+It is time to actually put all the content you’ve arranged earlier into the course.
+Your stated learning objectives will be the guiding principles at this step.

 You may use one of the following popular eLearning design models for best results: